-Perhaps you have used a pressure cooker before and wondered to yourself if you could use a glass bowl in it.
-With pressure cookers, you don’t have to put food directly into them.
+Perhaps you have used a pressure cooker before and wondered if you could use a glass bowl.
+With high-pressure cookers, you don’t have to put food directly into them.
 You might use a special container for specific cases.

 Can I use a glass bowl in a pressure cooker?
-Yes, you can use glass bowls in a pressure cooker but only tempered glass bowls.
-Bowls should be marked as oven-safe, dishwasher, and microwave safe.
-Pyrex dishes, mason jars, cans, and metal bowls commonly get used in a pressure cooker.
+You can use glass bowls in a pressure cooker, but only tempered glass bowls.
+Bowls should be marked as oven-safe, dishwasher, and microwave-safe.
+Pyrex dishes, mason jars, cans, and metal bowls are commonly used in a pressure cooker.
 Use a rack to ensure bowls are set away from the sides of the cooker.

 If you’d like to learn more about putting glass bowls in a pressure cooker, keep reading because we will explore this subject in greater depth.